Venkata09/AWS_Developer_Certification/README.md

 Public key - is a pad lock
 Private key - is the key that unlocks that pad lock.
 You can use public key on multiple EC2 instances.
 You are putting a pad lock on all your virtual machines in the cloud.
 And with the PRIVATE key you can unlock those pad lock.

+**Exam-tip**:
+1. Any change in the security group or in the rules that are associated with the security group are applied immediately.
+1. Security groups are **stateful** -> once you add the inbound rules the outbound rules are added automatically.
+Everything you allow in will go out automatically.
+1. We cannot deny the traffic, deny the IP addess with the security group.
+You can do it with the NACL.
+1. You can associate multiple security groups to one EC2 Instances.

+**Stateful** -> Outbound rules are added automatically with the inbound rules.
+Ex: Security Groups **Stateless** -> Outbound rules are not automatically added with the inbound rules, You need to manually add them.
+Ex: NACL

+# Upgrading the EBS volume types
+Now we will see if the

 # AMI Amazon
 We can see these are snapshots of virtual machines that you can provision and boot up.